Remove-Win: a Design Framework for Conflict-free Replicated Data Types: Experiment Result

 \subsection{Impact of Concurrency among Operations}

 There are three environment factors we can tune to control the impact of concurrency among operations.
 Thus, we conduct three experiments accordingly, tuning one factor in each experiment.
 Specifically, to control the concurrency among operations in the time dimension, we tune the speed at which operations are issued from clients to the servers.
-We increase the operation speed from 500 to 10000 ops/s.
+We increase the operation speed from 500 to 10,000 ops/s for RPQ, and from 50 to 1,000 ops/s for list.
 To control the concurrency in the space dimension, we change the network delay and the number of replicas.
-We tune the inter-data center delay from \nordis{20}{4} to \nordis{380}{76}, and tune the intra-data center delay from \nordis{4}{0.8} to \nordis{76}{15.2}.
-As for the number of replicas, we increase the number of Redis instances from 1 to 5 in every data center.
+We tune the inter-data center delay from \nordis{20}{4}ms to \nordis{380}{76}ms, and tune the intra-data center delay from \nordis{4}{0.8}ms to \nordis{76}{15.2}ms. As for the number of replicas, we increase the number of Redis instances from 1 to 5 in every data center, and fix the operation generation speed for each Redis instance.

+After the discussion of the former experiment, we here focus on comparing the max value between server and local record for RPQ, and comparing the list edit distance between lists read from two replicas.

-As for the data consistency, we find that the average error $\bar x$ and the error ratio $f$ increase linearly with the concurrency among operations for both types of CRPQs, as shown in Figure \ref{F:Exp-Speed}, \ref{F:Exp-Delay} and \ref{F:Exp-Replica}.
-It is mainly because the CRPQ guarantees strong eventual consistency, and the inconsistency is mainly determined by the number of operations that are yet to be synchronized.
+As for the data consistency, we find that the average error $\bar x$ of $read\_max$ for both RPQs, and the list edit distance for both lists increases linearly with the concurrency among operations, as shown in Fig. \ref{F:exp-rpq-speed}, \ref{F:exp-rpq-delay} and \ref{F:exp-rpq-replica} for RPQ, and Fig. \ref{F:exp-list-speed}, \ref{F:exp-list-delay} and \ref{F:exp-list-replica} for List.
+This is mainly because the CRDT guarantees strong eventual consistency, and the inconsistency is mainly determined by the number of operations that are yet to be synchronized.
 As the concurrency among operations increases, the number of operations to be synchronized increases linearly.
-Thus we have $\bar x$ and $f$ increase linearly.
+Thus we have the read differences increase linearly.

-As for the meta-data overhead, at the end of each run of the experiment, we measure the total meta-data overhead and average it over the number of elements in the queue.
-We find that the operation speed and the network delay have little impact on the meta data overhead, as shown in Figure \ref{F:ovhd-speed-delay}.
-As long as the number of operations conducted on the queue is statistically similar, the meta data overhead is also similar.
-This is mainly because, the meta-data overhead of our Remove-Win CRPQ is due to the crh-vector, while for the Add-Win CRPQ, the meta data overhead is mainly due to the fact that each $rmv$ operation needs to record all the $add$ operations it has seen.
-The way meta-data is recorded for both types of CRPQs decides that the operation speed and the network delay have little impact on the final meta-data overhead.